-The driving force behind the "lipstick nail" shape is Park Eunkyung, the nail artist behind the wildly popular Instagram account @nail_unistella.
+The driving force behind the "lipstick nail" shape is Park Eunkyung, the creative mastermind behind the wildly popular Instagram account @nail_unistella.
 "I’ve been keeping my nails short for a long time but recently I started loving longer nails," she tells us.
 "The reason why I couldn’t keep my nails long, even though I love the way it looks, was because they didn’t feel comfortable to me.
 As I was working at a photo shoot for a cat eye-shaped sunglasses, I thought it would be interesting to shape my nails into that shape and gave it a try.
 It turned out like a lipstick shape, so I did it on my nails immediately.
 However, I haven't done it to many people yet.
 I thought it was pretty and unique but still was a bit afraid to try it, too.
 I think people might feel the same way at first, but I’m sure they’ll realize how comfortable it is once they give it a try."

 Here, Eunkyung created a super futuristic-looking manicure by combining a dramatic lipstick shape with holographic polish and minimalist nail art.
 It reminds us of something we might have seen in Zenon: Girl of the 21st Century, and we mean that in the best way.